 - A vocabulary assessment grid to assess prior knowledge ( through a traffic light system)

-- A learning journey which will enable all children to use the relevant working scientifically skills and acquire the knowledge detailed in the national curriculum.
+- A learning journey which will enable all children to apply substantive and disciplinary knowledge outlined in the national curriculum and HIAS learning journeys

 - How questioning will be used to develop reasoning and thinking skills across all year groups and abilities.

-- Longitudinal studies which enable children to witness changes over the course of the year.
+- Longitudinal studies which enable children to observe and measure changes over time

 Impact of our high quality science curriculum is evident through: